Documentation

 I build, scan, and publish your site to the web.

-I build the site, run mandatory security scans (PII, API tokens, third-party scripts, Keystatic admin routes), and deploy to Cloudflare Pages.
+I build the site, run mandatory security scans (PII, API tokens, third-party scripts, Keystatic admin routes), and deploy to Cloudflare Workers.
 On first deploy, I also help you create a Cloudflare account and connect your domain.

 What to expect